-In the south – in China town in Yangon and in Mawlamyine (Moulamein) you’ll find barbecue.
-There’ll be skewers of pork, of chicken, of tofu (although no so much tofu, you have to look for it).
+In the south – in China town in Yangon and in Mawlamyine, where we left Myanmar to head to Sukhothai in Thailand (Moulamein) you’ll find barbecue.
+There’ll be skewers of pork, of chicken, of tofu (although not so much tofu, you have to look for it).
 There’s fish – from pieces to whole fish.
 And vegetables.
-Amazingly tender, melt in the mouth new baby potatoes that you can never have too many of.
+Amazingly tender, melt-in-the-mouth new baby potatoes that you can never have too many of.

 In Hsipaw we lunched on Shan Noodles – rice noodles in a savoury broth with minced meat (more than likely chicken, but no one spoke any English at the hole in the wall place that we ate them) with spring onions, ground peanuts and with a side dish of pickled vegetables.